-- This lesson can be taught at a parking lot, gym, playground blacktop, or other flat space available away from traffic. - Use chalk or tape to create a rectangle-shaped bicycle course with soft corners, as shown below . - The size of the bicycle course can be customized based on the available space.
+- This lesson can be taught at a parking lot, gym, playground blacktop, or other available flat space that is away from traffic. - Use chalk or tape to create a rectangle-shaped bicycle course with soft corners.
+Refer to the diagram below. - The size of the bicycle course can be customized based on the available space.
 The course can be as long as 80-100 feet.
-If space is limited, the course can be shortened to 60 feet.
-Short sides of the course should be a minimum of 40 feet long.
+If space is limited, the course can be shortened to 60 feet, but the short sides of the course should be a minimum of 40 feet long.
 The lanes should be 10 feet wide. - The course should be sized so that students are able to hear the instructor at any point along the course.
 A larger course allows for more space between students.